arckinteractive/noah-ui/docs/index.md

 NoahUI strives to be an accessible framework.
 Default color palette complies with WCAG contract ratio recommendations.
 Components are properly marked up and labelled in accordance with ARIA specifications.
 And above all, in the age of mobile, many have forgotten about keyboard accessbility - when building NoahUI, we wanted to allow keyboard-only navigation by providing consistent tab indexes, marking up forms in a way that does not hinder accessibility, reacting to specific keydown events etc.

+## SSR-Friendly

+We wanted NoahUI to be suitable for server-side rendering with frameworks such as VuePress and Nuxt.

+## Optimized for PageSpeed

+NoahUI does its best to reduce amount of work needed to improve PageSpeed score.
+Among other things, NoahUI uses intersection observers to lazy-load images, cloaks embeds to reduce amount of data loaded at runtime.